 Leading Through Coaching Workshop

-One day, (offered quarterly by zone) in person workshop for Nova Scotia Health physicians with over 3 years of formal leadership experience.
-Workshops facilitated by Executive Coaches Lorie Campbell and Verna MacDonald.
+One day, in-person workshop for Nova Scotia Health physicians with more than three years of formal leadership experience.
+Workshops are offered quarterly by zone and are facilitated by Executive Coaches Lorie Campbell and Verna MacDonald.

 --